qwet11/Resume/Resume.md

 ### Java
 ![Java](https://progress-bar.dev/80/?width=400)
-> I am very comfortable programming with Java.
-This is evidenced by the several projects I have completed, ranging from AP Computer Science assignments to creating a Bank Application (BankAccount, Bank, and Client classes) to creating a [Tennis Database].
+> I am experienced at programming with Java.
+This is evidenced by the several projects I have completed, ranging from AP Computer Science assignments, to the construction of a Banking Application interface (including BankAccount, Bank, and Client classes), to the creation of a [Tennis Database].
+In addition, I have been SoloLearn certified for Java.

 ### Python
 ![Python](https://progress-bar.dev/70/?width=400)
-> I am fairly comfortable programming with Python.
-I built many mini-programs (such as a Bank Application, email formatter, and Tic-Tac-Toe game); however, they were mainly to test certain concepts and haven't been uploaded to github as of yet.
+> I am adept at programming with Python.
+During my free time, I enjoy building programs and mini-games, such as an email formatter, XYZ, and Tic-Tac-Toe game).
+In addition, I have been SoloLearn certified for Python.

 ### C\#
 ![C#](https://progress-bar.dev/70/?width=400)
-> I am fairly competent programming with C#, but I need more practice with the language so that I am as fluent in C# as I am in Java.
+> I am competent programming with C#, although most of my experience has been centered around Java and Python.
+While I am still working on building my C# portfolio, I have taken the initiative to get SoloLearn certified in C# as a starting point.

 ### HTML
 ![HTML](https://progress-bar.dev/70/?width=400)
-> This is the first language I learnt to code in.
-I am decently competent programming with HTML
+> HTML has a soft spot in my heart, as it is the first language that I learned to code in.
+I am competent programming with HTML

 ### CSS
 ![CSS](https://progress-bar.dev/50/?width=400)
-> I am not yet very comfortable with CSS, but I can program in the language
+> I know the basics of CSS programming, and am working to strengthen my skills in this language.

 ### Javascript
 ![Javascript](https://progress-bar.dev/50/?width=400)
-> I am not yet very comfortable with JavaScript, but I can program in the language
+> Similar to CSS, I know the basics of Javascript programming, and am working to strengthen my skills in this language.

 ### PHP
 ![PHP](https://progress-bar.dev/20/?width=400)
-> I have basic knowledge of PHP
+> I know the basics of PHP programming, and am working to strengthen my skills in this language.

 [Tennis Database]: (https://github.com/qwet11/Tennis-Database)